 SEO content that promotes social sharing

 Making your content relevant to your target audience is very important!
 However, all the effort going into your SEO content will be of little use if it is not link-able, does not promote social sharing and does not promote your off-page search engine optimisation activities.
 Make sure that you do not deliver SEO content that is unique to logged in users or restrict reproduction/sharing of content as this may negatively influence your rankings.

 SEO content needs to be high quality and unique content

 To make all your SEO related activities pay off you need to make sure that you follow the number one rule of modern day search engine optimisation – have high quality and unique content.
 According to Google, to rank well in search results you need to have content that is useful and informative, is of higher value than other websites, promotes credibility, is of a very high quality and promotes engagement.
 Along with to-do’s to have SEO content that meets search engine requirements there are also no-no’s that may decrease the rank-ability of your pages.
 Some of those elements are errors in content, broken internal and external links, spelling mistakes, excessive amounts of ads and spam comments.

 Do you want to see what SEO packages we have to offer?

 What negatively influences your SEO content?

 Another bad practice when it comes to the content on your pages and website is keyword stuffing.
-In the past you would have found web pages that are stuffed with the keyword that you searched for.
-Not only were they stuffed with those words, they were more than likely in bold and italic.
+In the past, you would have found web pages that are stuffed with the keyword that you searched for.
+Not only were they stuffed with those words, but they were also more than likely in bold and italic.
 This is an activity that is frowned upon and will get your pages and content penalised by search engines.
-The flow of content as well as the keywords present within that content needs to appear naturally and not come across as manipulation tactics to gain search rankings.
+The flow of content, as well as the keywords, present within that content, needs to appear natural and not come across as manipulation tactics to gain search rankings.